saadk10/fabric-a/docs/source/users-guide.rst

       fabric-ca-server init –c <temp config directory>/<server config file name> --ca.name <CA Name>

 3) Copy CA cert and private key from <temp config directory> to the running Fabric CA server’s CA config directory.
+Rename the new certificate to match the name that matches the certificate name in the fabric-ca-server-config.yaml file (default ca-cert.pem).

 With this method, identities with valid ECerts will not be able to perform any Fabric CA requests as soon as new CA cert/key is copied into Fabric CA server’s configuration directory.
-Such identities, will have to use basic authorization (username/password) to enroll again to get a new ECert issues signed with the new CA key.
+Such identities, will have to use basic authorization (username/password) to enroll again to get a new ECert that is signed with the new CA key.

-**Rotating in a cluster environment - No HSM:**
+**Rotating in a cluster environment:**

 1) Bring down one cluster member
 2) Generate new CA certificate key pair (ca-new.pem) on the stopped cluster member::